nnoble/Cash/README.md

 # Cash
-A Swift HTTP Request library focused on forcing local cache (uses NSURLCache and NSURLConnection)
+A thin HTTP Request library focused on local caching, and written in Swift

+For iOS 8.1, NSURLSession and NSURLCache don't seem to play nice together... so I created <b>Cash</b>. <b>Cash</b> uses NSURLConnection instead of NSURLSession.

+## How does it work?

+<b>Cash</b> intercepts HTTP responses, and changes the "Cache-Control" header to allow NSURLCache to cache your responses for however long you want.

+## When should I use Cash?

+1. If you want a simple/easy way to cache your web requests and control their expiration times
+2. If you don't need any of the features that NSURLSession give you (background tasks, pause & continue tasks, etc.)

 ## Requirements